brjdenis/VarianESAPI-EQD2Converter/README.md

 * Both distributions use the same colormap.
 You can change the range of the colors by moving the slider on the right side, or by entering new values in the text boxes.
 When you type in a new value you must hit the Enter key.
 * You can change the selection of structures in-vivo.
 If you press the CTRL key, you can select multiple structures.

 Dose is displayed in Grays.
-If you don't see the correct unit, send me a message.
+If you don't see the correct unit, create a new issue or start a new discussion.
 It should be easy to fix the script for other units.
 More is to come when I find the time.

-Another thing, the displayed dose in the Preview window may not exactly match with the absolute value of dose which is inserted into dicom.
-The reason is that I did not use the internal function to convert raw pixel values into user units because it works extremely slow.
-Instead, I calculated the dose scaling factor (equal to the one in dicom) by dividing the max dose in the 3D distribution that Eclipse returns quickly and the max integer value in the raw dose matrix.
+Another thing, if you create a verification plan with no a/b modifications, the resulting absolute dose distribution may not be exactly equal to the original dose distribution.
+The reason is that I did not use the internal function to convert raw pixel values into user units because I had problems with it.
+Instead, I calculated the dose scaling factor (equal to the one in dicom) by dividing the max dose in the 3D distribution that Eclipse returns quickly and the max integer value in the raw dose matrix (that Eclipse returns when GetVoxels is called).

 Note as well that the displayed contours are not interpolated between image slices.